sholtomaud/phd/chapter1.md

 ...
 {{ Uncertainty & Probability etc. }}

 Mays, gave a water storage, as a problem for calculating the reliability of supply [-@Mays2010, Fig.10.7.3, p.390].
-This example renders the force of a water tank $(\mathit{Q})$, as the source of resistance, and a tap as a source of load.
+This example renders the force of a water tank $$(\mathit{Q})$$, as the source of resistance, and a tap as a source of load.

 ![Mays2010 Fig10.7.3](./images/Mays2010_Fig10_7_3_p390.png)